-- 1. Candidates may already hold a teaching certification or have the minimum of a baccalaureate degree in English and/or a degree with a strong Liberal Arts background. - Candidates must demonstrate the mastery of all competencies required by the program through the successful completion of coursework, field work, practicum or student teaching, and portfolio development. - Candidates must demonstrate knowledge of human growth and developments or take the NHTI course. - 3.
-Candidates must successfully pass the PRAXIS I (PPST) tests before full acceptance into the TECP.
+- Candidates may already hold a teaching certification or have the minimum of a baccalaureate degree in English and/or a degree with a strong Liberal Arts background. - Candidates must demonstrate the mastery of all competencies required by the program through the successful completion of coursework, field work, practicum or student teaching, and portfolio development. - Candidates must demonstrate knowledge of human growth and developments or take the NHTI course. - Candidates must successfully pass the PRAXISTM Core Academic Skills for Educators test (www.ets.org/praxis/nh/requirements) before full acceptance into the TECP.
 In addition, the candidate must maintain a cumulative grade point average of at least a 2.75. - A criminal record check will be required for working in the schools.
 During the interview, the Director of the Conversion Programs will discuss the requirements for Highly Qualified Teacher (HQT) with regard to ESOL teachers.